skafdasschaf/lilypond-tools/editorial_guidelines.md

 - a link to the GitHub repository
 - the current version, date, and SHA1 of the git repository

-If possible, editions are released under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0) to foster the free and open source notion of the Edition Esser-Skala.
+Whenever possible, editions are released under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0) to foster the Free Content notion of the Edition Esser-Skala.
 However, a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0) may be chosen to warrant [compatibility](https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses/) with a non-commercial license of the principal source.

 ### Critical report

-The critical report (p. iii et sqq.) consists of three secions [Abbreviations](#abbreviations), [Sources](#sources), and [Commentary](#commentary).
+The critical report (p. iii et sqq.) consists of three sections [Abbreviations](#abbreviations), [Sources](#sources), and [Commentary](#commentary).

 #### Abbreviations